Tools that multi-task save space and money in the shop. That includes multi-process welders that combine different welding processes into one product.

-For those who are thinking it is an option, that is a mistake.
-You cannot add a foot pedal later even if you were willing to buy one.
+For those who think it is an option, that is a mistake.
+You cannot add a foot pedal later, even if you were willing to buy one.

-Since the TIG process cannot weld aluminum, you will have to use a spool gun.
+Since the TIG process cannot weld aluminum, you must use a spool gun.
 Luckily, the 200 3-in-1 is spool gun ready.
 But that also means you need to buy the spool gun separately.
 You will need to factor that into your budget if you need to weld aluminum.

 The 30% at 200A is fine for light to moderate work.
-But for heavy-duty jobs or industrial shops, that is not enough to produce the needed production.
+But that is not enough for heavy-duty jobs or industrial shops to produce the needed production.
 You should look for a machine with a better duty cycle if you plan on running your welder constantly.